Razat94/learn/PowerBI/README-PowerBI.md

 	Also similar to PowerPoint is the SELECTION PANE (Under View Tab) which can change layer order & show/hide elements

+	- Add a Matrix visual if needed.
+			'Matrix' visual is similar to Excel Pivot Table; best when you need to show data with categories broken down into subcategories 'Table' visual is similar to Excel Table;
+				Best for showing raw, detailed data in a simple list, like a simple transaction log. i.e. no hierarchy!
+Just raw data.
+				For your visual, make sure that when you place the field in the Fields pane → Columns area, that the dropdown for the added field (e.g. Product/State field) shows "Don’t summarize"
+					- If the table doesn’t update, click outside the field or make a small change on the table.

 	--- Background FORMATTING ---